stormalf/porth/README.md

     2DUP: keyword to duplicate the top 2 values of the stack
     SWAP: keyword to swap the top 2 values of the stack
     DROP: keyword to drop the top value of the stack
-    RETURN: keyword to end the program (calls syscall1)
+    EXIT: keyword to end the program (calls syscall1)
     SHR: shift right bits
     SHL: shift left bits
     ORB: bitwise or